certara/pyDarwin/docs/Example1.rst

     {V2~WT[2]}

 Note the use of the escape syntax, "\\t" for a tab.
-Newlines will be coded similarly as "\\n" (actual CLRFs are not permitted in JSON, and \\n must be used).
+Newlines will be coded similarly as "\\n" (actual CRLFs are not permitted in JSON, and \\n must be used).
 NONMEM comments (text after ";") are permitted.
 However, the user must be aware of the impact that comments in token text may have on any code that follows.
 This $THETA block has 3 fixed THETA initial estimates - THETA(1), THETA(2), and THETA(3).
 These will appear in all control files in the search.
 These fixed initial estimates are then followed by searched initial estimates.
 Searched initial estimates may or may not appear, depending on the model specification (:ref:`phenotype<phenotype>`).
 Searched initial estimates must be placed after all